lavanyasai/ScenariosAngular/README.md

-# Scenario2
+# Scenario3

-In this scenario, create a component, say component1.
+In this scenario, create two components, say component1 and component2.
+Component1 is a parent of component2.
-A user should be able to enter text in the .html template file of the component.
-The template should display the text as the user types.
+A user should be able to enter text in the .html template file of component1.
+The template of component2 should display the text.
-Create the task in a scenario2 folder of your project.
-All files of the component should be inside the scenario2 folder.
+Create the task in a scenario3 folder of your project.
+All files of the components should be inside the scenario3 folder.